jc-bao/ROS_Jetbot-MARL/docs/use_cases.md

      * Determine how to control
      * Determine which sensor to use
      * Set virtual method for Task Environment
+     * Note: All staff you need to change in the code is commented by `TODO` in code.
    * Details

      * Init robot envrionment from gazebo environment.